cobuildlab/cobuildlab-web/src/pages/blog/reduce-your-headcount-with-the-help-of-machine-learning.md

 If we can do something to make this activity less complicated for companies and people, why don’t we try it?

-For now, people are testing and teaching truck machines to self-drive better every day.
+For now, people are testing and teaching <a href="https://www.profitableventure.com/start-box-truck-business/" target="_blank">truck machines</a> to self-drive better every day.
 Do you think is it possible?
 We’ll see.

 <Br>